By Li-Young Lee

 the wisdom of learning a second tongue.

-It’s an old story from the previous century
+It’s the same old story from the previous century

 about my father and me.